Supercapacitor: Asymmetric electrodes (pseudo/EDLC)

 Recently some asymmetric hybrid supercapacitors were developed in which the positive electrode were based on a real pseudocapacitive metal oxide electrode (not a composite electrode), and the negative electrode on an EDLC activated carbon electrode.

-Asymmetric supercapacitors (ASC) have shown a great potential candidate for high-performance supercapacitor due to their wide operating potential which can remarkably enhance the capacitive behavior.
-An advantage of this type of supercapacitors is their higher voltage and correspondingly their higher specific energy (up to 10-20 Wh/kg (36-72 kJ/kg)).And they also have good cycling stability.
+Asymmetric supercapacitors (ASC) have been seen to be a potential candidate for high-performance supercapacitor due to their wide operating potential which can enhance the capacitive behavior.
+An advantage of this type of supercapacitors is their higher voltage and correspondingly their higher specific energy (up to 10-20 Wh/kg (36-72 kJ/kg)).They also have cycling stability.

 For example, researchers use a kind of novel skutterudite Ni–CoP_{3} nanosheets and use it as positive electrodes with activated carbon (AC) as negative electrodes to fabricate asymmetric supercapacitor (ASC).
 It exhibits high energy density of 89.6 Wh/kg at 796 W/kg and stability of 93% after 10,000 cycles, which can be a great potential to be an excellent next-generation electrode candidate.
 Also, carbon nanofibers/poly(3,4-ethylenedioxythiophene)/manganese oxide (f-CNFs/PEDOT/MnO_{2}) were used as positive electrodes and AC as negative electrodes.
 It has high specific energy of 49.4 Wh/kg and good cycling stability (81.06% after cycling 8000 times).
 Besides, many kinds of nanocomposite are being studied as electrodes, like NiCo_{2}S_{4}@NiO, MgCo_{2}O_{4}@MnO_{2} and so on.
 For example, Fe-SnO_{2}@CeO_{2} nanocomposite used as electrode can provide a specific energy and specific power of 32.2 Wh/kg and 747 W/kg.
 The device exhibited the capacitance retention of 85.05% over 5000 cycles of operation.
 As far as known no commercial offered supercapacitors with such kind of asymmetric electrodes are on the market.